 At one point, six plainclothes officers bound him with belts and put a wet towel around his face for an hour, bringing on a feeling of slow suffocation.

 "It's hard to fathom what they might be referring to when they say that he violated his parole given that he seems to have been under constant supervision," said Joshua Rosenzweig, a human rights researcher based in Hong Kong.
 "It's kind of cynical."

 Formalizing Gao's detention as a prison term, Rosenzweig said, gives Chinese leaders a ready response to queries from foreign governments and officials.
 Gao's case has repeatedly been raised by the U.S. and European governments, drawing cryptic responses if any from Chinese officials.
 U.S. Ambassador Gary Locke mentioned him in a public statement last weekend.

-Gao's wife fled China with their two children, escorted by human traffickers overland to Southeast Asia, around the time he first disappeared.
+Gao's wife, Geng He, fled China with their two children, escorted by human traffickers overland to Southeast Asia, around the time he first disappeared.
 They now live in the United States.

 Activists in China seemed astounded and outraged by the news.
 Huang Qi, who runs a rights monitoring group in Sichuan province, strongly condemned what he said was the use of the judicial system to persecute dissidents and he offered his services to Gao's family.

 "Gao Zhisheng has used his actions to write a glorious page in the history of the Chinese democracy movement," Huang said in a statement.

 Amnesty International called the move to send Gao to prison "a travesty."